From seafood to brunch to craft beer to the infamous shaft cocktail, we’ve compiled the top 5 must eat food & drinks while visiting the Garden City.

 Want To Try Some Local Favourites On Your Own Time?

 Try our new Self-Guided Tour through the famous James Bay neighbourhood in Victoria to try five local favourites plus learn some history and see the sites!

-Craft Beer: Victoria is the craft beer cradle of Canada and home to some of the most respected and popular breweries on the west coast.
+Victoria is the craft beer cradle of Canada and home to some of the most respected and popular breweries on the West coast.
 Here are the top three most popular and iconic beers you must try when you are here: Blue Buck Ale from Phillip’s Brewery, Fat Tug IPA from Driftwood Brewery, and Hoyne Pilsner from Hoyne Brewing.
-Looking for something unique?
-We suggest you visit one of our popular tap houses that carry a variety of local beers such as The Drake or The Churchill.
-Currently we are loving the aged sour beers from Ile Savauge brewery and the Nanaimo Bar Imperial Stout from Vancouver Island Brewing.
+Looking for something new and funky?
+Visit Ile Sauvage Brewery for some natural sour beers, Whistle Buoy Brewing does a mean Scandanavian golden ale, or the new Herald Street Brew Works for a hazy oat lager.

-Nanaimo Bar: Technically you should go to Nanaimo to get the full experience of this popular dessert but Victoria does have some lovely and modern versions.
+Technically you should go to Nanaimo to get the full experience of this popular dessert but Victoria does have some lovely and modern versions.
 Our very favorite traditional bar can be found at the Courtyard Cafe located directly across from the Steamship Terminal Building where the Clipper Ferry comes in.
 Made by the talented pastry chefs at the Hotel Grand Pacific, their bar is not too sweet and stays true to the original recipe (which can be found at the museum in Nanaimo).
-Oddly a lot of local places made this in to an ice cream flavour to be found at all of the tourist hot spots along Government including Beavertails, Chocolats Flavoris, and our favorite Rocky MTN Chocolate.
+A lot of local places include a Nanaimo bar ice cream flavour to be found at all of the tourist hot spots along Government Street including Beavertails and Chocolats Favoris.